neu-autonomy/nfl_veripy/README.md

 The typical problem statement is: given a known initial state set (and a known dynamics model), compute bounds on the reachable sets for N steps into the future.
 These bounds provide a safety guarantee for autonomous systems employing NN controllers, as they guarantee that the system will never enter parts of the state space outside of the reachable set bounds.

-We build on excellent open-source repositories from the neural network analysis community, including:
+We build on excellent open-source repositories from the neural network analysis community.
+These repositories are imported as Git submodules or re-implemented in Python here, with some changes to reflect the slightly different problem statements:
 * `auto_LIRPA`
 * `crown_ibp`
 * `robust_sdp`
 * `nnv` (MATLAB implementation)
-These repositories are imported as Git submodules (or re-implemented in Python here), with some changes to reflect the slightly different problem statements.

 ### Get the code